bekaiser/Bezier/README.md

 # Bezier-curves
-A function for generating Bezier curves.
+A matlab function for generating cubic Bezier curves.
+Bezier curves were invented by Pierre Bezier as a tool for designing the curves of Renault automobiles.